fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### DONE! change back commented code in firebase, ...Navigator and actions/orders to need token and get AuthScreen... find 'testing'
 ### refresh the token so the user doesn't get automatic logged out after 1 hour.
 ### Authentication with roles: diferent signups/logins for admis and users + hide admin button in users sidedrawer
-### add some code for github security...
-### Use pictures in CategoriesScreen in the Card.
-This, is actually taken from the Meals app.
-### fix bug: email link doesn't open the email app in iOS
 ### fix bug: It logs out the user if restart the app (if user leaves the app)
 ### Add an alert with the categoryIds in the EditProductScreen
 ### Delete product file and everything else it's not needed.